Foreign Tourists in China: From Cities to Small-Town Adventures

 Foreign tourists in China are increasingly opting for small towns over big cities, seeking unique adventures, cultural experiences, and authentic local encounters.

 China’s online travel platform Qunar reports a clear shift this summer.
 More foreign tourists are not only visiting Beijing and Shanghai but also heading to smaller cities.
-Their travel style is moving from quick sightseeing to deeper, more local experiences.
+Their travel style is shifting from quick sightseeing to more in-depth, local experiences.

 This summer, international flight bookings on Qunar covered 144 Chinese cities, 16 more than last year.
 New destinations include Ganzi in Sichuan, Zhangye in Gansu, Anqing in Anhui, Enshi in Hubei, and Aksu in Xinjiang.
 The fastest growth came from third-tier and smaller cities, showing a new appetite for hidden landscapes and authentic culture.